naklecha/llama3-from-scratch/README.md

 ### now that we have a complex number (the angle change vector) for every token's query element
 we can convert our queries (the one we split into pairs) as complex numbers and then dot product to rotate the query based on the position
 <br>
-honeslty this is beautiful to think about :)
+honestly this is beautiful to think about :)

 ```python